Carlj0666/synths_accumulate/notes.md

 [X] Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...
 * Google oauth

-[] You must include and make use of a nested resource with the appropriate RESTful URLs.
+[X] You must include and make use of a nested resource with the appropriate RESTful URLs.

 [] You must include a nested new route with form that relates to the parent resource
+# WEEK 5
 [] You must include a nested index or show route

-[] Your forms should correctly display validation errors.
+[X] Your forms should correctly display validation errors.

   [] a.
 Your fields should be enclosed within a fields_with_errors class